In a connected world, we can use proximity thinking to thrive, and to transition from being too element-oriented.

 Here's Your Onramp

 You could read pages and pages of the website at proxthink.com, but this course is a much faster way to start!
 Plus, knowing about proximity thinking will help you get more out of other groups and projects at loughry.com that boost sustainable variety, vitality, and being more alive.
 In this online course you can take whenever works best, you’ll get proximity-oriented approaches for our increasingly proximity-oriented world.
 It includes an introduction to the ideas and concepts and an orientation to the website.
 You’ll also find out about four groups you can join, which leverage your new experiences with proximity thinking.
 There is no set course price.
 Instead, you can reward with proxri (pronounced prox'ree), an approach designed for our networked world.
 For the full course, there is a minimum proxri, but it doesn't mean you have "paid" for the course since there is no set price.
 (Basically, proxri are rewards made with the proximity in mind.
 Proxri are part of the proximity thinking framework, and you'll learn about them in this course.
 A proxri may include money, things, services, ideas, tasks, relationships, actions, and so on, as well as a combination of these.
 Find out more in the section below called There is No Set Course Price.)
 You can access some parts of the course on a trial basis, as described below in the Trials section.
-The current minimum proxri for the full course is $9 plus other non-financial or financial proxri of your choice.
+The current minimum proxri for the full course is $7 plus other non-financial or financial proxri of your choice.
 Non-financial proxri are limited only by your imagination.
 As far as suggestions, in addition to telling people about this course (in person and/or online), here are a few other non-financial ways you might proxri your instructor: writing a review of the course or giving feedback, subscribing on YouTube, liking on Facebook, referrals, networking, speaking or consulting opportunities, collaborations, and trying some of the groups and projects mentioned at loughry.com.
 A few more suggestions for non-financial proxri are here.
 Also, if you prefer a 100% non-financial minimum proxri, contact David as described in the About Your Instructor section below.
 In addition to the minimum proxri, there is a suggested proxri.
-The suggested proxri is the minimum $9 now with an additional $10 or more later and/or other non-financial proxri of your choice, which you can explore and initiate here.
+The suggested proxri is the minimum $7 now plus an additional $10 to $20 or more later and/or other non-financial proxri of your choice, which you can explore and initiate here.
 Another additional proxri option is to become a patron on Patreon, and get access to the four monthly groups mentioned below as well as other benefits, which you can learn about and initiate here.

 Trials, with Bonus